 Though the task at hand was, to say the least, overwhelming, there were a few obvious starting points for us to look into.

-I had previously worked on onboarding for Evernote Business during a technical initiative to divorce our consumer and business products and experiences.
-Because of this, I had helped conduct user research to better understand who our users were and why they were using our Business product.
-These were a few of the key insights we were able to leverage:
+I had previously worked on onboarding for Evernote Business during another initiative.
+Because of this, I had helped conduct user research to better understand who our users were and why they started using our business product.
+These were a few of the key insights we leveraged:

 - In addition to the roles set by the system, admins were likely to be existing Evernote users that brought our business product to their teams.
 As such, they put painstaking amounts of effort to onboard their team members and create a working system within Evernote Business.

-- Users, on the other hand, were more diverse with regards to how much they invested into the product.
-Some used the product regularly, while many failed to adopt it.
-Naturally, the amount of value that teams found determined their likelihood to continue their subscription.
+- Users, on the other hand, were far more diverse with regards to how much they invested into the product.
+Some used it regularly, while many failed to adopt it.
+Relatedly, the amount of value that teams found in the product determined their likelihood to continue their subscription.

-In addition to the work above, I had designed a simple onboarding flow for our private Spaces beta and observed users go through the onboarding and core experiences.
-The goal was to better understand how well or poorly existing teams were learning the new features, especially in conjunction with a redesigned Evernote web client (which was a part of this new release.)
+In addition to the learnings above, I had designed a simple onboarding flow for our private Spaces Beta and observed users go through the onboarding and core experiences.
+The goal was to better understand how well existing teams were learning the new features, especially in conjunction with a redesigned Evernote web client (which was also a part of this release.)

 From this, we gained two primary learnings.
-Firstly, teams had difficult grasping how spaces fit into the overall Evernote ecosystem.
+Firstly, teams had difficulty grasping how spaces fit into the overall Evernote ecosystem.
 They didn’t understand its relation to notebooks and notes, which also meant they couldn’t easily identify the power of Spaces.
 Secondly, the changes created a lot of anxiety for existing teams.
-Because they had put in so much work to create a system that fit into their processes, they feared any disruptions in their workflow.
+Because they had put in so much work to create a system that fit into their processes, they feared disruptions.